RuisSoftware/Pi-Hole-Stress-Test/readme.md

 ## Components

-- `pihole-stress-test-en.ps1`: A PowerShell script for sending DNS queries to a Pi-hole server.
+- `pihole-stress-test-en.ps1`: A PowerShell script for sending DNS queries to a Pi-hole server (English).
 - `pihole-stress-test-nl.ps1`: The same PowerShell script, but in Dutch.
-- `StartPiHoleTest-en.bat`: A batch file for an interactive experience, ideal for beginners.
+- `StartPiHoleTest-en.bat`: A batch file for Windows that provides an interactive experience, ideal for beginners (English).
-- `StartPiHoleTest-nl.bat`: The same batch file, but in Dutch.
+- `StartPiHoleTest-nl.bat`: The same batch file for Windows, but in Dutch.
+- `pihole_stress_test_en.sh`: A Bash script for Linux users to perform the stress test (English).
+- `pihole_stress_test_nl.sh`: The same Bash script for Linux users, but in Dutch.

 ## Usage
 ### For Advanced Users (PowerShell Script)
 1. Download `pihole-stress-test-en.ps1` or `pihole-stress-test-nl.ps1`.
 2. Open PowerShell and navigate to the script's location.